-- Continued Preventative Maintenance of HVAC systems - o Installation of HVAC with Cold Plasma Ionization - o Continued use of air purifiers in common areas - Upgrades to ventilation and exhaust fans to ensure all schools and offices have sufficient outside air ventilation.
+- o Continued Preventative Maintenance of HVAC systems - o Installation of HVAC with Cold Plasma Ionization has been completed. - Continued use of air purifiers in common areas - Upgrades to ventilation and exhaust fans to ensure all schools and offices have sufficient outside air ventilation.